Nedervino/QuestionnaireDSL/README.md

 ## Setup instructions for IntelliJ
 * File -> New -> Project from existing sources -> Kazan
-* Run the antlr4 plugin to generate required parsers from the grammar
+* Make sure to run the antlr4 maven plugin to generate required parsers from the grammar
 * Run /endlesql/Kazan/src/main/java/main/main